KCBF/codexh/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

+## 📱 Key Features Explained

+### AI Chat Interface
+The platform features a sophisticated chat interface that connects to Azure OpenAI's GPT-4o model.
+Users can have natural conversations to practice language skills, ask questions, and receive instant feedback.

+### English Quiz
+Interactive quizzes help users test their knowledge and improve their language skills through practical exercises.

+### Personal Notebook
+Users can save important conversations, vocabulary, and learning materials to their personal notebook for future reference.

+### Word Explorer
+Detailed information about words including definitions, usage examples, and pronunciation to enhance vocabulary building.

+## 🚢 Deployment

-## Deploying to Vercel
+### Deploying to Vercel

-### Step 1: Push to GitHub

-Make sure your code is pushed to a GitHub repository.
+1. Push your code to a GitHub repository.

-### Step 2: Connect to Vercel
+2. Connect to Vercel:

-1. Sign up or log in to [Vercel](https://vercel.com)
+   - Sign up or log in to [Vercel](https://vercel.com)
-2. Click "Add New" > "Project"
+   - Click "Add New" > "Project"
-3. Import your GitHub repository
+   - Import your GitHub repository
-4. Configure the project:
+   - Configure the project:
      - Framework Preset: Next.js
      - Root Directory: ./

-### Step 3: Environment Variables
+3. Environment Variables:

-Add the following environment variables in the Vercel project settings:
+   Add all the environment variables from your `.env.local` file to the Vercel project settings.

-- `AZURE_OPENAI_API_KEY`: Your Azure OpenAI API key
-- `AZURE_OPENAI_ENDPOINT`: Your Azure OpenAI endpoint URL
-- `AZURE_OPENAI_DEPLOYMENT`: Your Azure OpenAI deployment name (e.g., "gpt-4o")
-- `AZURE_OPENAI_API_VERSION`: The API version (e.g., "2025-01-01-preview")

-### Step 4: Deploy
+4. Deploy:
    Click "Deploy" and wait for the build to complete.

-## Security Considerations
+## 🔒 Security Considerations

-- Never commit your `.env.local` file to version control
+- Never commit your `.env` or `.env.local` files to version control
 - Use environment variables for all sensitive information
 - Vercel automatically encrypts your environment variables
 - Consider implementing rate limiting for production use

-## License

-MIT
+- Regularly update dependencies to patch security vulnerabilities